Start at Financials. Make sure you've connected your accounting system and completed the import to secure the data for the year in question.

 Equity line item mappings in Accounts module in LodgeiT.
 Note how drawings are offset to the retained earnings since the story is that owners drawings are paid from retained earnings and therefore reduce retained earnings.
 EXACTLY as dividends are paid from retained earnings in a company.

-This has been posted an opening journal to move 2019 drawings to Retained Earnings section since - systems like QBO and Xero don't used all these concepts
+- This has been posted an opening journal to move 2019 drawings to Retained Earnings section since - systems like QBO and - Xero doesn't use all these concepts

-drawings account is perpetual in Xero without moving the prior year values out to retained.
+- Drawings account is perpetual in Xero without moving the prior year values out to retain.